Certifying rings of integers in number fields: Discussion

 \section{Discussion}

-\subsection{Future work}
+\subsection{Future Work}

 The discriminant computations should be improved.
 At this point, these are directly computed from the corresponding resultant.
 For repeated use of discriminant evaluation of a fixed degree, general formulae for the discriminant of a degree $n$ polynomial should be formalized, up to some \lq reasonable\rq\ $n$.
 The computations for the ring of integers are in a more advanced stage, though further optimization is needed to deal with higher degrees in order to be able to cover all number fields from the LMFDB.
 We note that much of the mathematical foundation is formalized in enough generality to allow for possible extension to more general contexts.
+Although not essential for database verification -- since all necessary Lean files can be generated in advance-- integrating SageMath and Lean, for instance by calling our SageMath scripts directly from Lean, could be convenient for on-demand computations.
 Finally, certifying other fundamental invariants, such as class groups and unit groups, would be very interesting.
 While these would constitute completely new projects, they could build on the formalized rings of integers.

-\subsection{Related work}
+\subsection{Related Work}

 As mentioned above, some rings of integers for quadratic number fields have been formalized before~\cite{diophantine-toolkit-cpp}; this concerns both the determination as well as concrete computation.
 Specific instances, such as the Gaussian integers $\ZZ[i]$, have been considered in various systems; see e.g.~\cite{gaussian_integers-isabelle, gaussian_integers-mizar}.
 Mathematical certificates outside of algebraic number theory have received much attention.
 Some examples relevant for (general) number theory and computer algebra include~\cite{Thiemann-et-al-20, mahboubi-sibut-pinote-2021}.
-Previous work bridging Lean with computer algebra systems includes the tactics \lstinline|polyrith|, written by Dhruv Bhatia, and \lstinline|sageify|~\cite{diophantine-toolkit-cpp}, both of which integrate with SageMath.
+Previous work bridging Lean with Computer Algebra Systems includes the tactics \lstinline|polyrith|, written by Dhruv Bhatia, and \lstinline|sageify|~\cite{diophantine-toolkit-cpp}, both of which integrate with SageMath.
 Additionally, ~\cite{Lewis_2017, Lewis_bi_directional} develop a connection between Lean and Mathematica.
+The use of a proof assistant as a CAS itself has also been explored in prior work.
+In \cite{maxime}, efficient algorithms in linear algebra and polynomial arithmetic are implemented and verified in Coq.
+Similarly, \cite{aransay, aransay2} implements various linear algebra algorithms in Isabelle/HOL.